Part I

 Not toward another idea, another belief, or another escape.
 But toward the raw, untamed truth of your own being.

 The Dragon is not a creature of fantasy.
-It symbolizes awakening: paradox embodied, a force that both destroys and creates.
-It burns through illusion and carries you beyond the boundaries of what you think you are.
+It is the archetype of awakening as embodied integration: paradox held in the body, a force that both destroys and creates.
+It burns through illusion and carries you beyond the edges of what you think you are.

-In ancient traditions, the Dragon has been many things: guardian of thresholds, protector of wisdom, alchemical flame.
-Some speak of Kundalini as a serpent rising through the chakras—raw charge awakening.
+Across myth and practice, the Dragon has been many things: guardian of thresholds, protector of wisdom, alchemical flame.
+Some speak of Kundalini—often pictured as a serpent rising through the chakras—as raw charge awakening.
 In this book, we call that raw charge the Serpent.
-When it is integrated and ethically held, it becomes the Dragon: wholeness forged from shadow and light, without either collapsing.
+Sometimes it surges as heat, fear, longing, or appetite.
+Sometimes it has gone so far underground that you first meet it as numbness, passivity, or the ache of being half-alive.
+When it is integrated and ethically held, it becomes the Dragon: wholeness forged from shadow and light, without collapsing one into the other.

 A living invitation: something you can test in your body, not just believe.